ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 ## Context

 MailQueue is a central component of SMTP infrastructure allowing asynchronous mail processing.
 This enables a short SMTP reply time despite a potentially longer mail processing time.
-It also works as a buffer during SMTP pike workload to not overload a server.
+It also works as a buffer during SMTP peak workload to not overload a server.

 Furthermore, when used as a Mail Exchange server (MX), the ability to add delays to be observed before dequeing elements